-On opening up the box of the Special Mutton Biryani, the alluring aroma of saffron hit my nostrils.
-Running fork through various layers reveals perfectly cooked decent-sized mutton chunks laid on saffron tinged long grain basmati rice.
-Dum pukht technique was evident from the perfectly moist and tender mutton pieces falling-off-the-bone.
+Undoubtedly on opening the box, the alluring aroma of saffron hit my nostrils.
+A running fork through various layers reveals perfectly cooked decent-sized mutton chunks laid on saffron-tinged long grain basmati rice.
+The dum pukht technique keeps the meat perfectly moist and tender mutton pieces falling off the bone.

-On sides, the Chicken Chaap so perfectly complements the biryani.
 Chicken leg quarters are marinated overnight with cashew paste, poppy seed paste, and char magaz paste and cooked with a melange of spices.
-The chaap had a distinctive pungent flavor, but it was not due to mustard oil.
-When asked about it, they did not reveal the secret.
+The Chicken Chaap perfectly complements the biryani.
+I think the chaap had a distinctive pungent flavour, but it was not due to mustard oil.
+Then, when asked about it, Indrajit did not reveal the secret.

 The kebab is a patty style where coarsely minced mutton is combined with chana dal, spices, and shallow fried on tawa.
 Mutton Shaami Kebab is crushed and disintegrated into bhurji.
 Finally saute the bhurji with onion, chilli, and coriander leaves.
 Moreover, the preparation reminded me of mutton tikia, which I love so much with roomali roti.
 However, this bhurji will go perfectly with paratha.

 I think Mutton Chaap is one of the brightest Mughlai culinary jewels from Kolkata.
 Firstly, the mutton ribs or chaap are mixed generously in rich and fragrant spices.
 Secondly, the chaap is simmered over the slow flame till the meat is nicely charred and braised.
 Finally, it gets a golden caramel colour and is tender enough to fall off the bones.
 Of course, here it is boneless!

 Further, there are no ghee traces but the only evidence of oil with a delightful undertone of kewra water.
 This chaap is the perfect soulmate with biryani or paratha.